NotAShelf/nvf/docs/release-notes/rl-0.7.md

 - Use `clangd` as the default language server for C languages

+- Expose `lib.nvim.types.pluginType`, which for example allows the user to create abstractions for adding plugins

 [NotAShelf](https://github.com/notashelf):

 - Add `deno fmt` as the default Markdown formatter.
 This will be enabled